 Citycon Oyj: Flagging notification in accordance with Chapter 9 Section 10 of the Finnish Securities Markets Act

-HELSINKI, March 7, 2023 /PRNewswire/ -- Citycon Oyj ("Citycon" or the "Company") has received on 7 March 2023 the following notification pursuant to Chapter 9, Section 5 of the Finnish Securities Markets Act according to which Gazit Europe Netherlands B.V direct holding of shares in Citycon has increased above fifteen (15) percent.
+HELSINKI, March 9, 2023 /PRNewswire/ -- Citycon Oyj ("Citycon" or the "Company") has received on 8 March 2023 the following notification pursuant to Chapter 9, Section 5 of the Finnish Securities Markets Act following the change in Gazit Europe Netherlands B.V. direct holding of shares in Citycon.

-The change in ownership is due to the completion of the third instalment of a share transfer under a share purchase agreement, as notified in a previous flagging notification published on 24 February 2023, entered into by Gazit Europe Netherlands B.V. and its parent G City Ltd. on 22 February 2023.
-This notification concerns the transfer of 3,200,000 shares in Citycon as the third instalment under the share purchase agreement.
-The second instalment of 3,200,000 shares was executed on 2 March 2023.
+The change in ownership is due to the completion of the fourth instalment of a share transfer under a share purchase agreement, as notified in a previous flagging notification published on 24 February 2023, entered into by Gazit Europe Netherlands B.V. and its parent G City Ltd. on 22 February 2023.
+This notification concerns the transfer of 3,200,000 shares in Citycon as the fourth instalment under the share purchase agreement.

 The completion of the share transfers under the share purchase agreement will not affect the aggregate total direct and indirect holdings of G City Ltd. in Citycon as the shares reported to be held by Gazit Europe Netherlands B.V. through financial instruments are held by G City Ltd.